facebookexperimental/resctl-demo/resctl-bench/src/doc/iocost_qos.md

 `iocost-qos` automatically skips QoS configurations which result in too low bandwidth for reliable operation.
 This property forces benchmarking of all specified QoS configurations.

+### Second+ group properties

+Each group specifies the QoS configuration to probe which is composed by applying the specified overrides on top of the active QoS parameters.

+#### `rpct` and `wpct` (float)

+Read and write latency percentiles for dynamic vrate adjustments.
+See `rlat` and `wlat`.
+If 0, the latency doesn't affect vrate.

+#### `rlat` and `wlat` (integer)

+Read latency threshold in milliseconds for dynamic vrate adjustments.
+If `rpct`th percentile read completion latency rises above `rlat`, the device is considered saturated and vrate is adjusted downwards.
+The same for writes.

+#### `min` and `max` (float)

+The minimum and maximum bounds for vrate adjustments.
+The value is in percentage where 100.0 means no scaling of the model parameters.
+If `min` == `max`, vrate is fixed at the value.